 The Town of Shepherdstown had an estimated population of approximately 1,539 residents in 2024, which is unchanged from the population reported in the 2020 census.
+This official population count includes students residing at Shepherd University during the 2020 census.

-The ethnicity of residents is estimated to be approximately 73% White, 25% Black, and 2% Hispanic and Other.
-More than 65% of the population are within the age category 18-24 years (which reflects the impact of Shepherd University students on the town's demographics).
+The ethnicity of residents, including students, is estimated to be approximately 73% White, 25% Black, and 2% Hispanic and Other.
+The impact of Shepherd University students on the town's demographics is also reflected in that more than 65% of the population is within the age category 18-24 years.
 About 5% of residents are under 18, and about 20% are between 25-64.
 Notably, the cohort of Shepherdstown residents ages 65+ is estimated to have increased by nearly 5 percentage points between 2015 and 2023.
 That cohort comprises about 12% of the town's total population.

 With an estimated median age of only 22.3 years, Shepherdstown is among the State of West Virginia's "youngest" towns.
 The median age data point is rooted in the reality that a sizable portion of Town residents are students attending Shepherd University; other college towns in the State, such as Morgantown, also have low median ages.
-The young median age of the Town residents is also notable considering the fact that the median age is much lower than that of Jefferson County residents (a median of 41.7 years) and of the State of West Virginia overall (a median of 42.9 years).
+The young median age of the Town residents is notable considering the median age is lower than that of Jefferson County residents (a median of 41.7 years) and of the State of West Virginia overall (a median of 42.9 years).

-The average household income is estimated to be \$92,571 and the town's poverty rate is estimated at slightly less than 7%.
+The average household income is estimated to be \$92,571, and the town's poverty rate is estimated at slightly less than 7%.
 The income of the residents of the dormitories is not included.

 The town includes an estimated 349 households, with an average of 2 residents per household.
-Approximately 60% of residents own their homes and 40% rent their residences.
+Approximately 60% of residents own their homes, and 40% rent their residences.
+These data points do not include dormitories.

-While the town population has remained steady, Jefferson County, which surrounds Shepherdstown, experienced significant population growth in recent years.
+While the town population has remained steady, Jefferson County, which surrounds Shepherdstown, has experienced significant population growth in recent years.
 The County's population grew from approximately 53,000 in 2010 to approximately 60,000 in 2024.